Executive Summary

 At a time when companies are struggling to find qualified candidates for skilled positions, jobs in STEM fields are expected to grow twice as fast as those in non-STEM areas.
 Millions of STEM jobs are expected to go unfilled soon, according to the U.S. Bureau of Labor Statistics.

 Due to stereotypes and media representations, some people may perceive careers in STEM to be nerdy.
 Others have very few opportunities to see themselves in STEM at all.
-Men are twice as likely to be depicted in STEM roles in TV and movies.
+In TV and movies, men are STEM roles twice as often.
 It is even rarer to see Blacks and Hispanics in these roles.
 This lack of representation in media can prevent diverse candidates from even considering careers in STEM.

-Reputations are built on trust, and when multiple organizations within an industry do business in ways that result in condemnation from the public, it can impact the trust that potential employees have for the entire industry.
+Organizations build reputations on trust.
+When multiple organizations within an industry do business in ways that result in condemnation from the public, it can impact the trust that potential employees have for the entire industry.
 Recently, several high-tech firms have been involved in discrimination and sexual harassment lawsuits.
 Google recently settled a class-action lawsuit claiming gender discrimination for $118 million.
-Tesla is being sued for racial discrimination.
+Former employees are suing Tesla for racial discrimination.
 Amazon is facing several discrimination and harassment cases.
 When potential employees see patterns of hostile work environments within an industry, they can be reluctant to pursue a career in that field.

 Changing the workplace culture means treating each employee with respect and valuing contributions and opinions often shaped by diverse backgrounds.
 It is a very difficult challenge in that it means overcoming any underlying racism and sexism.
 It means changing the workplace culture.

 Some companies are making progress.
-Johnson&Johnson is one company often cited for being at the forefront of diversity.
+Many groups cite Johnson&Johnson as being at the forefront of improving diversity within STEM fields.
 They have set up employee resource groups, mentoring programs and ‘Diversity University,’ a website that helps employees understand the benefits of working collaboratively.

-The tech company DropBox is often cited for making diversity strides.
+The tech company DropBox has made strides to improve diversity.
 Among other efforts, they hold a series of workshops at historically black colleges and universities.
 This has significantly increased the diversity of internship applicants.

 The Air Force Research Laboratory offers paid internships to a diverse group high school and college students, as well as high school teachers.